Robert Celedon-Scott

 ’s glowin up

-yer tan arms n cheek skin,
+your tan arms and cheek skin,

 Shinin Vy’s braids